Ada-Developers-Academy/core-unit-3/react-components/jsx.md

 ## CSS Classes in JSX Objects

-One of the most important differences between JSX objects and HTML elements is how to add classes.
+One of the most important differences between JSX objects and HTML elements is how to add CSS classes.

-In JSX, we use the attribute `className` to define `class` in rendered HTML.
+While HTML elements use the `class` attribute, in JSX we use the `className` attribute.

 For example, this JSX object: